harthur/replace/README.md

 ### On huge directories
 `replace` will sputter on recursive searches of enormous directories.
 This ain't C. If `replace` is taking too long, try turning on the quiet flag with `-q` or only including the necessary file types with `--include`.

+If there are too many files in the directory, node will throw a `EMFILE, Too many open files`.
+Check your command line then try a synchronous search with `--synchronous`